perfectglitch/servicedesk/README.md

 ## Quick usage

-To  build, test and package executable .jar use custom Gradle task `stage`.
+To  build, test and package executable .jar use custom Gradle task `cleanBuildAll`.

-> gradle stage
+> gradle cleanBuildAll

 Start application by running: